 Citizens of countries in North America are required to obtain a visa prior to entry.
-Typically a renewable 30 day visa will be issued.
-Obtaining the visa upon arrival at Cairo International Airport is also possible.
+Typically a renewable 30-day visa will be issued.
+Obtaining a visa upon arrival at Cairo International Airport is also possible.
 A valid passport is mandatory.
 Your passport must be valid for at least six months beyond the date you expect to leave Egypt.

 When is the best time to travel to Egypt?

 The best time to visit Egypt would be during the winter months, from October to April.
 The temperatures are mild and pleasant, although evenings can become quite cool.
 December through January are the peak tourist months so expect large crowds if travelling at this time.
 The best time to enjoy the beaches, without having to endure the large crowds of summer tourists, would be from March to May.
 Temperatures at this time are warm and tourist sites are not too crowded.

 Trains, buses, and taxis are the most common ways for tourists to travel between the cities in Egypt.
 There are also self-drive cars available that can be organized by your travel professional.
 Small or private tours are conducted in vans, sedans, and tourism vehicles.

 Egypt is most definitely a good place to visit on a family vacation.
 It offers a number of museums where you can view ancient Egyptian artifacts and many more pieces representative of Egyptian history.
 Ancient tombs, temples, and pyramids are generally accessible to all ages.
 If looking to relax, Egypt also offers a number of beaches, ideal for rounding off your Egypt family vacation.